Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

     print("counter: %\n", counter);   // => 100

     // Case 2: only type declaration, no explicit initialization
-    // (the variables have a default value of zero): counter2 : int;
+    // in this case the variables have a default value of zero: counter2 : int;
     print("counter2: %\n", counter2);       // => 0
     pi2 : float;